This is a Highly Sensitive Position and a satisfactory Criminal Record Check, along with a clear Vulnerable Sector Check is required.

 This employment opportunity is open to all applicants.

-The CSSW will promote and enhance the overall health of individuals and families through the provision of both statutory and non-statutory programs in Nunavut communities.
-The position’s responsibilities include (but are not limited to) the following areas:
+The incumbent promotes and enhances the overall health of individuals and families through the provision of both statutory and non-statutory programs offered in Nunavut communities and is considered to be an essential service.

 Equivalencies that consist of an acceptable combination of education, experience, knowledge, skills and abilities may be considered.

 Ability to speak Inuktitut or Inuinnaqtun is an asset.

 Knowledge of Inuit language, communities, culture, land and Inuit Qaujimajatuqangit is an asset.